kukuu/SPYDER/spyder-overview.md

 ## Your Personalised Energy Tariff Service.

 **SPYDER**, hosted on https://www.energytariffscheck.com/,  is an AI-driven platform for the energy sector.
-Owned and developed by Alexander Adu-Sarkodie, it was designed to ingest, process, and make sense of complex energy tariff data to provide actionable insights - a similar challenge to making sense of contract and generation data for policy compliance and reporting.
+Owned and developed by _Alexander Adu-Sarkodie_, it was designed to ingest, process, and make sense of complex energy tariff data to provide actionable insights - a similar challenge to making sense of contract and generation data for policy compliance and reporting.

 Its proven track record is honed in applying AI to core business problems. **SPYDER** uses Machine Learning, Artificial Intelligence, Large Language Models and Retrieve Augmentation Generators algorithms to interpret complex energy tariffs, automating a manual consultancy process and enabling customers to self-serve the best pricing, thereby solving a direct business and customer challenge.